wout/dat-metadata-standard/README.md

 ### **Problem 3**: External dependencies

 Storing all dependencies for a generative token on the blockchain isn't always convenient or even viable.
 Examples are p5.js, three.js, python or Blender, to name a few.
-There is no clearly defined way to describe external dependencies so that digital artifacts can be easily reproduced by third parties.
+There is no clearly defined way to describe external dependencies so that digital artefacts can be easily reproduced by third parties.

 ### **Problem 4**: Token properties